Masterhigure/gjengset-livestream-project-idea/README.md

  - An event loop in `App::run()` which calls all the registered systems
  - The `Query` struct, which filters and iterates over entities, and zips their components (this struct seems like magic to me, and it's maybe the main reason for my interest in this project)

-Some details from the examples are _not_, in my opinion, crucial to this project, but could make for nice extras:
+Some details from these two examples are _not_, in my opinion, crucial to this project.
+But they could make for nice extras:

  - The `#[derive(Component)]` macro
  - The fact that entities and components are registered inside a system, and similar implementation details